Snoozy/marble-ios/README.md

 **Bugs:**

-NSDate function convertToTimeString(time:) sometimes returns WTF.

 figure out how to make flick to dismiss on images not turn

 **Feature TODOs:**

 Find way to do multiple image Posts.

-Comments 10 at a time
+Comments 10 at a time (no backend implementation yet)

-Error Handling (besides user unauthenticated)
+Error Handling (besides user unauthenticated, password incorrect, and username taken)

 Add a popup tableview when typing in a textfield involving board names.